feelosophy13/incomeGenderAnalysis/README.md

 Median number of years in school for men who have never married: 10<br />
 Median number of years in school for women who have never married: 10<br />

-Mann-Whitney U test (a non-parametric means comparison test) was performed to see if the difference between men and women's number of years in school was statistically significant.
-The test rendered a p-value less than 2.2e-16 (much, much less than 0.05), which allowed me to conclude that there exists a statistically significant difference in the average number of years in school between men and women (and that women on average stay longer in school).
+Mann-Whitney U test (a non-parametric median comparison test) was performed to see if the difference between men and women's number of years in school was statistically significant.
+The test rendered a p-value less than 2.2e-16 (much, much less than 0.05), which allowed me to conclude that there exists a statistically significant difference in the number of years in school between men and women (and that women tend to stay longer in school).

 <h3>Occupation by gender</h3>
 ![Alt text](./images/individuals_who_never_married_by_occupation_type_and_gender.png)<br />